EdwhakKB/SC-SP-ENGINE/README.md

 ```

 It doesn't matter if you already have some of those libraries, just use the command and retry the compile command (``lime test linux``?)

-I recommend using HxCodec version ``3.0.2``

-This was a product of my tests trying to compile SCE in Pop!_OS, maybe in other linux distros there are other errors that I don't know -- Slushi

 ## Customization: